scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 Jest is clearly the most popular framework with 7.2 million weekly downloads.
 It was published most recently and is updated very frequently.
 Its popularity can be partially attributed to the popularity of the `React` library.
 Jest is shipped with `create-react-app` and is recommended for use in `React`'s documentation.

-Mocha is close behind with 4.3 million weekly downloads.
+Mocha isn't too far behind with 4.3 million weekly downloads.
 It was the de facto standard long before Jest hit the scene and is used in countless applications.

 AVA has 227,179 weekly downloads, an order of magnitude fewer than the most popular frameworks.
 This may be due to its niche focus on minimalism or it having a small team.

 `mocha-parallel-tests` has 18,097 weekly downloads and doesn't enjoy as frequent updates as the major three.
 It's extremely new and not a framework.

 In general, more popularity brings more community involvement.
 The number of open and closed issues tends to increase as a result.
-To create a loose maintenance ratio metric \*, we divide the open issues by the total number of issues (open + closed issues):
+To create a loose maintenance ratio \*metric , we divide the open issues by the total number of issues (open + closed issues):

 |                      | Open Issues | Closed Issues | Ratio            |
 | -------------------- | ----------- | ------------- | ---------------- |